Casella's "Concept 1" Landfill: 238 Acre Footprint, 42 Acres Wetland Impacts, 114 Years Permitted Capacity Life

 "7 Years of college, down the drain"

 Seems Casella is in the same boat and should be able to relate.
-Keep in mind, their "expert engineers" have been hard at work on this project for over 3 years now, only to withdraw their application, following the NHDES request for an "amended" permit application back in September...
+Their "expert engineers" have been hard at work on this project for over 3 years now, only to withdraw their permit application, following the NHDES request for an "amended" permit application back in September...

 So much for "state of the art", as Casella's engineering expertise and operational abilities continue to be questioned during this permitting fiasco.
 As we've stated from the beginning, this is a terrible location for such an industrial development, and as the map above highlights, it is surrounded by wetlands that feed into the Ammonoosuc River.
 Simply put, Casella is in over its head on this project and NHDES seems to know that.
 The question is, why are they trying to help Casella save face, as opposed to just telling them that this project is simply not going to fly?